lordzoe/CPR-Simulator-Hypogravity/README.md

         `five_cm_hypogravity_analysis.csv`

     - Merge normogravity and hypogravity datasets into a master file used for statistics and figures.
-        -  Outputs will be saved in the `processed data` folder:
+        -  Output will be saved in the `processed data` folder:
         `mCPR_compressions_analysis.csv`

 Diagnostic figures (pressure vs. time with detected systolic peaks, diastolic troughs, and dicrotic notches) are generated for visual verification.